zfs-old-crap/linkytime/docs/DeveloperGuide.md

 1. User requests to add a new entry to the list.
 2. LinkyTime adds a new entry with given parameters in the list.

     Use case ends.

 **Extensions**

 * 1a.
 The user does not include the required parameters with the command.
    * 1a1.
 LinkyTime shows an error message stating which parameters are required.

      Use case ends.

 * 1b.
 The user does not follow the format of the command.
    * 1b1.
-LinkyTime shows an error message stating the correct format of the command
+LinkyTime shows an error message stating the correct format of the command.

        Use case ends.

 ### UC-003: Edit an entry